mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/quotingAgreement/index.md

 ### Calculate Quote - Happy Path

 This process obtains an array of relevant Participant data including status flags, calculates the cost of Transfer including fees, and provides it to the Participant/s.
-It also notes and stores the Participant response, i.e.: accept or reject the quote.
+It also able to support the storing of Participants requests & responses (i.e. accept or reject the quote).

 ### Flow Diagram